raspberrypilearning/memory/en/step_7.md

 end
 ```

-Can you make another custom block for each button to use?
+Can you make another custom block that all buttons can use?

 ### Another costume
-Have you noticed that your game starts with your character showing one of the four colours, and that they always display the last colour in the sequence while the player is repeating the sequence?
+Can you see that your game starts with your character showing one of the four colours, and that the character always displays the last colour in the sequence while the player is repeating the colour sequence?

-Can you add another plain white costume to your character, which is displayed at the start of your game, and when the player is trying to copy the sequence?
+Can you add another plain white costume to your character, and add code so that the character displays this costume at the start of the game and while the player is repeating the sequence?

 ![screenshot](images/colour-white.png)

 ### Difficulty level
-Can you allow your player to choose between 'easy mode' (using just the red and blue drums) and 'normal mode' (which uses all four drums)?
+Can you allow your player to choose between playing the game in 'easy mode' (using just the red and blue colours) and 'normal mode' (which uses all four colours)?

-You could even add a 'hard' mode, which makes use of a fifth drum!
+If you want, you can even add a 'hard' mode, which makes use of a fifth drum!